 - Beware of Bottled Water: Bottled water is not the healthy option many people think it is.
-In fact, some bottled water is no less contaminated than ordinary tap water.
+In fact, some .
 The plastic bottle it comes in makes matters worse by leaching chemicals into the water, especially if it’s been exposed to heat.
 Furthermore, the enormous quantity of plastic bottles being produced has created significant environmental concerns.
 While there are some quality brands of tap water, it’s best to drink filtered water as often as possible.

 - Avoid Plastic: As mentioned, plastic containers leach toxic chemicals into the water they contain.
 This means you want to avoid plastic cups, jugs, and sports bottles as often as possible.
 The best options are glass or stainless steel.

 - Invest in the Best: Consider a water system that has a filtration system, is pH balanced, eco-friendly, and doesn’t involve the heavy lifting of those enormous water jugs.